upioneer/homelab/Proxmox/NewCTTemplate.md

 # Create LXC
+Go thru the new CT wizard and size appropriately

-Install apps, files and configs as needed
+Install apps, files and configs as needed via Terminal
 # Prep for template creation
 Clean apt, logs and temp
 ```bash